 Goulash, eaten at the Yule Ball, has many varieties.
 This recipe is hearty comfort-food at it’s best made in only one pot for easy cleanup.Jump to Recipe

-Goulash is one of the foods that is mentioned briefly but never described further.
+Goulash is one of the foods that is mentioned briefly in Harry Potter but never described further.
 During the Yule Ball, Professor Dumbledore orders pork chops by talking to his plate.
-The only other item that we know must have been on the menu that night was goulash, because a few paragraphs later, Harry is laughing into his plate at a comment Dumbledore makes to Professor Karkaroff.
+The only other item that we know must have been on the menu that night was goulash.
+A few paragraphs later, Harry is laughing into his plate at a comment Dumbledore makes to Professor Karkaroff.